Mental Health Tips from an Unlikely Source: K-Pop Demon Hunters

 Scene: Huntr/x reconciling after the Idol Awards betrayal, and coming together to defeat Gwi-Ma.

-When Rumi got real and honest about what she is, and sang from her truth, Mira & Zoey heard her singing out over the Saja Boys performance felt her, and connected with her.
-Even though she was part demon, they knew her heart and could see her shame and pain, and knew it wasn’t as black and white as they had thought.
+When Rumi got finally real and honest about what she is (a half hunter/half demon), and sang from her truth, The first people to notice her were Mira & Zoey, her Found Family.
+They heard her singing out over the Saja Boys hypnotic performance.
+They felt her rawness and reconnected with her.
+Even though her half-demon nature challenged their beliefs, they could see her shame and pain, and knew it wasn’t as “black and white” as they might have thought.

 Therapy truth: Healing happens faster when you’re not doing it alone.
-Whether it’s your weird little group chat
+Whether it’s your goofy little group chat or a surrogate sisterhood of glowing soul weapon-toting bad bitches.

 3. Name It to Tame It: Shame Needs Light